vippsas/vipps-partner-api/vipps-partner-api.md

 This endpoint is for retrieving details about one sale unit (MSN).

-In the current version of the API only returns basic information:
+The current version of the API returns the following information (see the Swagger spec for details):

 ```
 {